privly/privly-applications/pgp/README.md

 - Generate a backed identity assertions in browser
 - Sign a PersonaPGP key with the public key found in a backed identity assertion
-- Upload backed identity assertion and PersonaPGP to the directory provider. ( Note that this should happen in the Login app )
 - Verify a returned back identity assertion and signature
 - Implement tests that are already outlined